Uncovering Rare Obesity®

 Meaningful patient support

-For your patients, 2 sessions with licensed genetic counselors are available at no charge through our partner, Metis Genetics, to provide guidance on the potential impact of genetic testing and to answer questions regarding results.
+For your patients, 2 sessions with board-certified genetic counselors are available at no charge through our partner, Metis Genetics, to provide guidance on the potential impact of genetic testing and to answer questions regarding results.
 Interpretation is available for multiple languages.

 Patients may email support@metisgenetics.com or call 1-844-463-8474 to schedule sessions.